Oceane237/PP10/README.md

 #### Reflection Questions

 1. **Why must you include `solutions/util.o` when linking instead of just the header?**
+<summary> Including solutions/util.o gives the linker the missing function body, satisfying that symbol.</summary>

 2. **What symbol resolution occurs at compile vs. link time?**
+<summary>At compile the symbole util.h</summary>
+<summary>at link time the symbole util.o</summary>

 ---